• Link to LinkedIn

 Exploring the impact of livestock feed on land use

-3Keel’s most recent report for WWF-UK explores how changing the way we feed livestock could have big implications for how we use land in the UK.
+3Keel’s report for WWF-UK explored how changing the way we feed livestock could have big implications for how we use land in the UK.

 Sustainable commodities